 Every home has a different story to tell, but it’s often the humble corners that make it unique.
-Frequently overlooked as awkward or too cramped, it’s time to create new space and give life to these hidden crevices.
-From small utility room ideas to clever hallway storage, here we share how transforming smaller spaces can bring function and beauty to unloved spaces for less.
+Frequently overlooked as awkward or too cramped, it’s time to make the most out of these hidden crevices.
+From utility room ideas to clever hallway storage, here we share how transforming smaller spaces can bring new purpose to your home.

 Once a cubby for stashing odd socks and unsightly mops, it only takes a little organisation to create an elegant yet practical utility room or cupboard.
 When choosing utility room storage, opt for narrow cabinetry with a small footprint so you can move around comfortably.
 Tallboys or single larders provide a compact mix of drawers and shelves.
 This way, you can store linens or tea towels directly from the dryer and away from the kitchen.
 Reserving the heart of the home solely for gathering family and friends.
 Inexpensive woven laundry baskets also bring depth and warmth to the area’s functional purpose.
 Equally, hooks make lightweight alternatives to utility room shelving; making use of wall space without taking over.

 Allow the cosier corners of your living room to flourish as cushioned retreats reserved for hunkering down.
 Take the time to find an armchair and foot stool in a fabric that will make your existing themes sing.
 Tall, small or wide, bookcases come in many sizes and make a comforting backdrop of cherished novels and colourful book spines.
 Even open alcoves have potential to create warmth and familiarity.
 Pop in a few shelves to display emblems of family life together with ambient lanterns and candleholders.
 For a snuggly embrace, finish with plenty of throws, cushions and layers of mood lighting.